-For Salt’s latest Women in Tech interview, we met with Romina Savova, CEO at PensionBee, to talk about diversity, advice and how to navigate and progress in your career.
+For Salt, a global digital recruitment agency’s latest Women in Tech interview, we met with Romina Savova, CEO at PensionBee, to talk about diversity, advice and how to navigate and progress in your career.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinions and advice on how they have grown their career in tech and overcome challenges and adversity during their career.